deepmodeling/dpgen/README.md

 more machine.json example can be seen [here](https://docs.deepmodeling.org/projects/dpdispatcher/en/latest/getting-started.html)

-And the explanation of the keys [machine](https://docs.deepmodeling.org/projects/dpdispatcher/en/latest/machine.html) [resources](https://docs.deepmodeling.org/projects/dpdispatcher/en/latest/resources.html)
+And the explanation of the keys in [machine](https://docs.deepmodeling.org/projects/dpdispatcher/en/latest/machine.html) [resources](https://docs.deepmodeling.org/projects/dpdispatcher/en/latest/resources.html)

 an example of new machine.json